astencel-sumo/opentelemetry-workshop/exercises/receivers/hostmetrics/README.md

-# Host Metrics Receiver workshop - steps to follow
+# Host Metrics Receiver exercise

 * Take a look at the [config.yaml](config.yaml) configuration file and run `otelcol` with this config locally